Now with 75% more words and 100% more tumbles!

 Developer/Publisher: The Student Transfer Dev Team

-Disclosure: My significant other is a former member of the Student Transfer development team, and I am friends with a former lead member.
+Disclosure: A close friend of mine is a former member of the Student Transfer development team, and I am friends with a former lead member.

 As for the positives, the main one is the sheer breadth and diversity of the content available.
 It is clear that every writer is genre savvy enough to know how to compose compelling stories that deal with this subject matter, and what they have come up with since this project’s inception is rather impressive.
 They managed to create a series of unique and memorable storylines that are interesting and impressive in their own right, but the part that really makes them special is how they all manage to exist within the same universe while encompassing so many concepts and tones.